Add To Favorites

 Create a 3-D presentation of the landscape where you live, or landforms anywhere in the world.
 The foreground, middle ground, and background layers pop right out!

+Provide an opportunity for students to share their new knowledge about landforms with classmates.
+This can be done in a whole class setting or in small group presentations.
 Notice what features are the farthest away in the scene—those will be the background.
 Clouds and mountains, for example, might be several miles away.
 Sketch the background on a full sheet of Crayola Neon Color Explosion® Paper with Neon Color Explosion Markers.
 You will fill them with interesting designs later.

-Cut out the sections, making sure their sizes overlap but do not cover each other.
+Students use Crayola Scissors to cut out the sections, making sure their sizes overlap but do not cover each other.
 Place several layers of self-adhesive foam dots on top of each other.
 Attach them to the back of the middle and foreground pieces.

 Press the middle ground on top of the background so that it sticks out.
 Press the foreground on top of the middle ground.
-Stand back to see how your art really pops out at you!
-This kind of artwork is called a relief sculpture.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho